aurule/npc/README.md

 * `fetch`: Create a fetch.
 Type path is `Fetches/`
 * `goblin`: Create a goblin.
 Type path is `Goblins/`

-#### Destination Path

-Simple characters all use the same rules for determining the destination path.
-Like all characters, they start in `Characters/`.
-Other directories are then appended, assuming they already exist.
-If these directories do not exist, they are not created.

-These are the directories that are appended, in order:

-1. Type path, like `Humans/`
-2. If the [@foreign](https://github.com/aurule/npc/wiki/Character-Sheet-Format#foreign-location) or [@wanderer](https://github.com/aurule/npc/wiki/Character-Sheet-Format#wanderer) tag is present, `Foreign/`
-3. First listed foreign place, if present
-4. First listed location, if present
-5. First listed freehold name, if present
-6. First listed group name, if given (like `Police/`)
-    * Other group names are also tried in order.

-Here are some examples:

-> The path `Characters/Humans/Police` exists.
-Running `npc human "Prakash Dupene" -g Police` will start in
-> `Characters/`, and try to find `Humans/`.
-Since it can, it will then look in `Characters/Humans/` for
-> `Police/`.
-Finding that directory, and having no more groups to check, it will create the file
-> `Characters/Humans/Police/Prakash Dupene.nwod` and open it.

-> With the same path, running `npc human "John Doe" -g "Bulldog Barons"` will also start in `Characters/` and
-> try to find `Humans/`.
-Since it can, it will then look in `Characters/Humans/` for `Bulldog Barons/`.
-That
-> directory does not exist, and there are no more groups to try, so it will create `Characters/Humans/John
-> Doe.nwod` and open it.

-> With the same path, running `npc human "Hans Fritz" -g "Funkadelic" "Police"` will quickly find
-> `Characters/Humans/`.
-It will look there for `Funkadelic/`, but that directory does not exist.
-It will then
-> look in `Characters/Humans/` for `Police/`, and find it.
-There are no more groups to try, so it will create
-> `Characters/Humans/Police/Hans Fritz.nwod`.

-> The path `Characters/Humans/Foreign/Police/` exists.
-Running
-> `npc human "Frank Bullman" -g Police --foreign Minneapolis` will quickly find `Characters/Humans`.
-It will
-> look there for `Foreign/` and find it, then look for `Police/` and find it as well.
-It will create
-> `Characters/Humans/Foreign/Police/Frank Bullman.nwod` and open it.

-> With the same path, running `npc human "Norman Dirk" -g Police` will find `Characters/Humans/` and will
-> look for the `Police/` directory.
-Since it is not there, it will create
-> `Characters/Humans/Norman Dirk.nwod` and open it.

 ### Changelings

 The `changeling` command has a few more arguments than the simple characters, to deal with changeling-specific attributes.
 New changeling caracters use the base path `Characters/Changelings/`.